 - If the schools are closed for vacation and the weather and/or roads are very poor, the Hayward Community Food Shelf MAY be closed.

-- Watch the Duluth television stations or listen to any of these radio stations for the announcement: WOJB – 88.9 FM, WHSM – 101.1 FM, WRLS – 92.3 FM
+- A notice will be posted as soon as possible on the Hayward Community Food Shelf Facebook page and on other local sites.
+Watch the Duluth television stations or listen to any of these radio stations for the announcement: WOJB – 88.9 FM, WHSM – 101.1 FM, WRLS – 92.3 FM